Scheduling with Gaps: New Models and Algorithms: Maximizing Throughput with Budget for Gaps

 \section{Maximizing Throughput with Budget for Gaps}

-In this section we consider a variant of gap scheduling where we want to maximize throughput, given a budget $\gamma$ for the number of gaps.
+In this section we consider a variant of gap scheduling where we want to maximize throughput (that is, the number of scheduled jobs), given a budget $\gamma$ for the number of gaps.
 We first show that the continuous version of this problem can be solved in time $O(\gamma n^2)$.
 For the discrete case we give an algorithm with running time $O(\gamma n^6)$.

-\paragraph{Continuous case.} Formally, the problem is defined as follows.
-We are given a collection of intervals $I_j = [r_j,d_j]$, $j=1,2,...,n$ and a positive integer $\gamma$.
-The objective is to compute a set $H$ of at most $\gamma$ points that hits the maximum number of intervals.
-As explained earlier, without loss of generality we only need to consider sets $H\subseteq \braced{d_1,d_2,...,d_n}$.
+\paragraph{Continuous case.} Formally, the continuous variant of the problem is defined as follows.
+We are given a collection of intervals $I_j = [r_j,d_j]$, $j=1,2,...,n$ and a positive integer $\xi \le n$.
+The objective is to compute a set $H$ of at most $\xi$ points that hits the maximum number of intervals, where a point is said to \emph{hit} a set if it belongs to this set.
+(Here, $\xi$ corresponds to the number of blocks, so its value is one more than the number of gaps.)
+Without loss of generality we only need to consider sets $H\subseteq \braced{d_1,d_2,...,d_n}$ and we can assume that all release times and deadlines are different.